 Children have incredible imaginations.
-They’ve retained their sense of wonder that us adults often lose in the throws of life.
+They’ve retained their sense of wonder that we adults often lose in the throws of life.
 And that sometimes means children have better stories, something we should nurture for as long as possible.

-But one thing children lack that us adults may be able to help them with is how to write better, more realistic characters while teaching them more about how real people react and respond in different situations.
+But one thing children lack that we adults may be able to help them with is how to write better, more realistic characters while teaching them more about how real people react and respond in different situations.

 While your child’s stories may be strong and wild in imagination, what will make their stories even better, and more powerful, are strong, realistic characters.
 Here are some valuable tips to help your kids write better characters, strengthening their stories and writing talents.

 1. Fill out a character worksheet with them

 One of the best ways to understand a character is to give them real traits.
 Oftentimes, you’ll see character development worksheets which make great tools for character development.
 These character bios are often comprised of a list of questions you have to answer about your character in order to get to know them.
 While not all of them will apply to your child’s characters, it’s a really good starting point to help them understand that good characters have real-life traits that shape who they are.